CompuTec/computec-docs/docs/wms/faq/faqs.md

 **1. Configuration**

-    In addition to installing the WMS components, you must configure the application, such as setting up a database connection.
+    In addition to installing the CompuTec WMS components, you must configure the application, such as setting up a database connection.
 You can find more information about this [here](../administrator-guide/installation/wms-server/overview.md).

 **2. Windows firewall inbound rule**